 With Natalie Grambow

-This intensive four-day workshop delivers a comprehensive understanding of the fascinating art of achieving colour on fabric.
+This workshop has been expanded to five full days.
+The World of Dyes delivers a comprehensive understanding of the fascinating art of achieving colour on fabrics and yarns.
 It is designed to be a clear and thorough study of the (sometimes intimidating) world of dye types and procedures.

 Through a series of complete hands-on projects, students will be guided through the dye process and will gain an understanding of scouring, assists, and resists.
 They will also learn the advantages and strengths of the different dye types, such as fibre-reactive, acid, and natural dyes.
 A key component of this workshop will be to survey the different types of fabrics, and special consideration will be given to the understanding of natural fibres.
 Students will work on direct application methods and explore shibori, handpainting with thickened dyes, and low-immersion direct dyeing.
 This workshop will enable confidence in all aspects of colour exploration through dyes.

 Natalie has an extensive background in design, teaching, and textile arts.
 An accredited interior designer, she spent many years in Ottawa working within the architectural design field and teaching design theory.
 Natalie’s first deep exploration of textiles began during her visual arts/photography studies at the University of Ottawa, when she experimented with non-silver techniques of transferring photographic imagery onto cloth.
 She subsequently studied at the École d’Impression Textile à Montréal and later travelled to Asia and Latin America, where she spent six months learning to weave with local Mayan weavers in Guatemala.
 Shortly after completing the textile arts program at Capilano College in 2001, she was awarded the BC Craft Association’s Award of Excellence.